breadfan18/project1-movies/README.md

 - The final array that was a size of 5 always had 5 movies without any errors.

 ## Future Enhancements
-- Utilize `locaslStorage` to store the last loaded set of movies and use those to render the movies when the page is opened.
+- Utilize `localStorage` to store the last loaded set of movies and use those to render the movies when the page is opened.
 - Give the user the option to select a Genre, and only return results for that Genre from the API
 - Embed movie trailers to the Movie Details overlay.
 May have to hit another API to return trailers for a given movie, since OMDB API doesn't return trailers.